-The presentations included here review Government Program materials from the CSA textbook and class lectures.
-The goal of the presentations is to assist students in preparing for their CSA exam.
+The documents included here review Government Program Case Studies from the CSA textbook and class lectures.
+The goal of the information provided is to assist students in preparing for their CSA exam.

 This section contains study aids for CSA students who are enrolled in a live class.
 For each chapter in the CSA textbook you will find multiple choice review questions (print file and interactive quiz) and a list of Key Terms and Concepts.
 Be sure to study all questions to prepare for the exam.

 What does it mean to age?
 Part 1 introduces you to current trends in aging and what new research says about the experience of growing older.
 Learn about the physiological and psychological aspects of aging, four major ways seniors respond to aging, and how to recognize signs of ageism and age discrimination.
 Stories and perspectives from seniors express the diversity and richness of growing older.

 Part 2: Aging within the Family and Community